frederic-perez/AmE-dictionary/data/idioms.md

 __turn the corner__
 __turn the tables__ :six: To change or reverse something dramatically. _Wow, they really turned the tables on their opponents after the intermission.
 The score went from 0-3 to 5-3!_ _Feds turning the tables on sexual predators._
 __turn turtle__ To turn upside down; to flip over.
 This phrase is often used to describe overturned boats or ships. _You need to wear a life jacket because there’s always a chance that the boat could turn turtle._
-__turn up the heat (on someone or something)__ To put pressure on someone or something; apply additional pressure to someone or something. _The FBI turned the heat up on the gang.
+__turn up the heat (on someone or something)__ :two: To put pressure on someone or something; apply additional pressure to someone or something. _The FBI turned the heat up on the gang.
 The police turned up the heat on the people who park illegally every day._
 __turnaround jumper__ _basketball_
 __turnaround__
 __turning point__ :two: A time when things may change; a point at which a change of course is possible or desirable.